letswritetw/en-letswrite-tw/content/custom-google-form/index.md

 ---
-title: 'Fully customizable Google Forms'
+title: "Fully customizable Google Forms"
-date: '2019-08-21T21:02:42+00:00'
+date: "2019-08-21T21:02:42+08:00"
-summary: 'Before writing an article on how to use google excel as a database, this first writes how to use google forms as a form on the web page.'
+summary: "Before writing an article on how to use google excel as a database, this first writes how to use google forms as a form on the web page."
 cover: custom-google-form.jpg
 categories:
   - google
 tags:
   - click
   - data
   - form
   - input
 draft: false
 ---